3-ark/Cognito-AI_Sidekick/DOCs.md

 *   `components/`: Houses reusable UI elements used throughout the extension.
 *   `public/`: Static assets like images and fonts.
 *   `config/`: Configuration files, including settings for how the extension is built and how it behaves.
-*   `README.md`: The main introductory file for the project.
-*   `package.json`: Lists project dependencies and scripts for developers.
-*   `LICENSE`: Contains the software license information (MIT License).
-*   `DOCUMENTATION.md`: This file!
-Your comprehensive guide to Cognito.

 ## 3. Installation and Setup